 - One of you buys out the other

 Rarely are divorcing spouses cooperative enough to share business operations, which makes it an unlikely option.
-If one spouse has historically operated the business and it would be difficult to sell without them, then selling the business is an unlikely option.
-A party buy-out is the most common option.
+If one spouse has historically operated the business and it would be difficult to sell without them, then selling the business is also an unlikely option.
+This leaves a party buy-out as the most common option.
 That usually requires a business appraisal or business valuation.

 Business Valuation Methods

 A business appraisal or valuation can read as if it is written in a foreign language.
 It is—they are in accountants’ language.
-However, the below can help you understand what methods most appraisers use: book value, market value and income analysis.
+Here’s a short map to help you understand what methods most appraisers use: book value, market value and income analysis.

 Book value means hard assets less the liabilities.
 This is the minimum value you can expect.
-It’s calculated based on information in the company books and financials, an equipment appraiser may be required.
+It’s calculated based on information in the company books and financials.
+Also, an equipment appraiser may be required.

 Market value depends on comparable sales.
 However, business sales terms aren’t common knowledge, or published for the general public’s review.
 So you can never be sure what was actually paid.